HL7/davinci-deqm/input/pagecontent/index.md

   : A higher calculated performance rate for this measure indicates better clinical care or control.
 The Colorectal Cancer Screening measure is an example of positive measure.

 {: #prospective-gap}Prospective Gap
   : A discrepancy will exist in the future between recommended best practices and the services that are actually provided and documented unless actions are taken to provide recommended best practices and document before it becomes an open gap.
-A previously identified prospective gap may become closed if actions were taken to close the prospective gap, or it may become open if actions were not taken to close it.
+A previously identified prospective gap may become closed if actions were taken to close the prospective gap, or it may become open if actions are not taken to close it.

 {: #reporting-period}Reporting Period
   : The period of time defined by the reporting program for a set of data to be submitted.
 This term is not used in this implementation guide to avoid confusion with program specific definitions.
 This can be equal to or a subset of the Measurement Period.